 Every April, the sporting world sets its eyes on domestic crickets richest tournament - The Indian Premier League (IPL), which takes place over seven weeks until the end of May.
 Eight franchises face off against one another for the largest prize in T20 cricket - a solid $2.2 million US dollars.
-Although sports betting is heavily restricted in India itself, Indian Premier League betting is still widespread around the globe due to the competitions increasing popularity.
+Although sports betting is heavily restricted in India itself, Indian Premier League betting is still widespread around the globe due to the competitions increasing popularity, with all of the top cricket bookmakers offering markets.
 The IPL is relatively new when measured against other traditional cricket tournaments (it began in 2008) and has provided a fresh alternative for cricket betting on longer form test cricket tournaments such as The Ashes.

 There is no shortage of drama in the Indian Premier League, much of which begins before the start of play.
 Franchises participate in a bidding war to retain, trade and sign top class players in a January auction that has become an inherent part of IPL media coverage.
 The salaries paid to IPL players have soared, with some receiving close to $2.5 million US dollars a season - not a bad cheque for 7 weeks work.

 Many markets are offered for Indian Premier League betting, with expected standards such as match win bets and top team batsman playing a key part in punters’ choices.
 Some top bookmakers offer markets on the IPL auction, allowing punters to predict an IPL player staying with their current club or moving on to greener pastures.
 The IPL is continuing to grow at an exponential rate as a brand, and in line with this, so too is its core betting audience.
 Continue reading below to find out more about Indian Premier League betting!